kyle-c6/kyle-c6/README.md

 - 👀 I’m interested in finding a coding community and learning new skills.
 - 🌱 I’m currently learning python and SQL.
 - 💞️ I’m looking to collaborate on anything I can be useful :]
-- 📫 How to reach me: twitter - @kcatah | linkedin: kyle-carter6
+- 📫 How to reach me: linkedin: kyle-carter6